google/zetasql/docs/data-types.md

 Array types are declared using the angle brackets (`<` and `>`).
-The type of the elements of an array can be arbitrarily complex with the exception that an array cannot directly contain another array.
+The type of the elements of an array can be arbitrarily complex with the exception that an array can't directly contain another array.

 **Examples**